AstaRem/readme-generator/generated_readme/README.md

 ## Installation

-rrr
+b

 ## Usage

-rrr
+b

 ## License
-MIT License
+GNU General Public License, version 3 (GPLv3)

 ## Contributing

-If you would like to contribute to this project, please contact me via email: rrr.
+If you would like to contribute to this project, please contact me via email: b.

 I will provide you with contribution guidelines.

 ## Tests

-rrr
+b

 ## Questions
-To view my GitHub profile, please click [this link](rrr).
+To view my GitHub profile, please click [this link](b).

-If you have any questions, please contact me: rrr.
+If you have any questions, please contact me: b.